With summer coming to an end in Port St. Lucie, now is a good time to get a head start on air conditioner maintenance.

 Cut the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters must be replaced every few months, depending on the kind you use.
+Furnace filters need to be changed every few months, depending on the kind you use.

-Not sure when you last put in a new one?
-Remove it and angle it toward the light.
-If light isn’t visible, get a new one.
+Not sure when you last checked yours?
+Remove it and tilt it toward the light.
+If there’s no light visible, buy a new one.